CYYHH3/cyyhh3.github.io/_posts/2017-05-11-MigratingJekyllSite.md

 The github-pages gem includes Jekyll, along with other dependencies and plugins you had available to your site on GitHub Pages.

+Since Netlify also needs to know what version of Ruby to run, put your version string in a file called `/.ruby-version` and we’ll use that version!
+If you don’t know, use version `2.4.3`.